ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 In this section we will describe the custom text generation model method in more depth.
 We will analyze the important steps for our solution and show the most important code snippets of our implementation.
-Then we list the advantages and dissadvantages of this method.
+Then we list the advantages and disadvantages of this method.

 === Method Description <heading_custom_text_generation_model_method_description>

 The first step is to read the "raw input" data.
-For this task we will use the python modules `langchain_community.document_loaders` (uses the unstructured library underneath for which we have talked about at @heading_python_libraries) in order to read varius documents of different, which exist in a given path `data_path`
+For this task we will use the python modules `langchain_community.document_loaders` (uses the unstructured library underneath for which we have talked about at @heading_python_libraries) in order to read various documents of different, which exist in a given path `data_path`

 ```python